Krasjet/kb/README.md

     ZX

-can be used to decrease and increase octave and
+can be used to decrease and increase octave,

     CV

-can be used to decrease and increase velocity.
+can be used to decrease and increase velocity, and the Escape key is the panic button (turn off all notes).
 You can easily customize these keybindings.
 See CUSTOMIZE section for details.

 If you want to shut down the daemon, press `Ctrl-C` in the terminal to send a `SIGINT` signal or run